 Evaluate and respond to radiographic systems performance with respect to quality and safety.

 • Completion of the RAD program requires six semesters once accepted into the program.
-Twenty students are accepted each year to begin RAD clinical courses in the fall semester.
+This program has a maximum capacity of 38 students; up to twenty students are accepted each year to begin RAD clinical courses in the fall semester.

 • RAD courses are offered in the day on the Greenwood campus.
 Clinicals may be scheduled on days, evenings, nights, and weekends in the seven surrounding counties.

-• Minimum Requirements to Apply for Clinical Entry: To be eligible to apply for clinical entry, student must have successful completion of English Composition I (ENG 101), Anatomy and Physiology I (BIO 210), General Psychology (PSY 201), and Intermediate Algebra (MAT 102) or Probability and Statistics (MAT 120) with a C or better and a 2.5 GPA in these four courses.
-Anatomy and Physiology II (BIO 211) must be completed before entering the 1st clinical semester.
-It is highly recommended that students complete the additional General Education courses, Introduction to Computers (CPT 101) and the humanities/fine arts elective prior to clinical entry.
-Meeting all the Program-Ready requirements does not guarantee clinical acceptance due to space limitations.
+• Minimum Requirements to Apply for Program Entry: To be eligible to apply for program entry, student must have successful completion of English Composition I (ENG 101), Anatomy and Physiology I (BIO 210), General Psychology (PSY 201), and Intermediate Algebra (MAT 102) or Probability and Statistics (MAT 120) with a C or better and a 2.5 GPA in these four courses.
+Anatomy and Physiology II (BIO 211) must be completed no later than the summer prior to program entry.
+It is highly recommended that students complete the additional General Education courses, Introduction to Computers (CPT 101) and the humanities/fine arts elective prior to program entry.
+Meeting all the Program-Ready requirements does not guarantee program acceptance due to space limitations.
 Calculate your program ready GPA here.

 • Physical and Mental Standards: It is recommended that students explore their reaction to all kinds of body fluids, unpleasant odors, and dangerous/contagious diseases.
 Students must be in adequate physical and mental condition to participate and function within the program and clinical environment.
 Read the Physical and Mental Standards chart for more information.